Should I Replace My Galvanized Plumbing?

 Your old galvanized pipes look like this on the inside

-Any galvanized steel pipe used for residential hot and cold water plumbing, is likely to be at least 40 years old, possibly many decades older.
-It will almost certainly have reached the end of its expected service life, and started to corrode significantly on the inside.
+Any galvanized steel pipes used for residential hot and cold water plumbing are likely to be at least 40 years old, if not many decades older.
+They will almost certainly have reached the end of their expected service life and started to corrode significantly on the inside.

 Key factors affecting how long galvanized pipes last: